d8ahazard/glimmr/readme.md

 ### Find DreamScreen
 In the DreamScreen section, click the "Find DreamScreen" button if your DreamScreen ip is not shown in the UI.
 If you have more than one DreamScreen, you're currently SOL until I write logic to handle that...

+Optionally, you can select the type of DS device to emulate.
+If you choose "Connect", you wll need the beta version of the DS app.

 ### Link Your Hue Bridge
 Press the link button on your hue bridge.
 Go to the Hue section, click "Authorize Hue".
 You should get a response stating your hue has been linked.

 ### Map your Lights
 Go to the Sync section.
 Press the "Load Lights" button.

-You should see a list of all available color-changing bulbs.
+The UI should show a dropdown with available entertainment groups.
+The lights in that group will be shown for mapping.

 To map a light, select the dropdown next to it that corresponds to the color sector shown in the grid.